-If teaching the story of the creation as a unit over a few weeks or days then repeat the whole creation story each time and follow this by going back and emphasising more details about a particular day.
-Try using a variety of story telling and visual aid methods.
+If teaching the story of the creation as a unit over a few weeks or days, repeat the whole story each time and follow this by going back and emphasising more details about a particular day.
+Try using a variety of storytelling and visual aid methods.
 Although there will be a repetition of the creation story, you will be going a little deeper on this particular day, “Day 2”.
-By the end of Day 7 all of the children will remember the story really well.
+By the end of Day 7, all of the children will remember the story really well.

 - Creation Song (Emphasis on Day Two Part)

 - Got the Whole World in His Hands Song